Ceramic Tile Grout

-Sanded or Unsanded?
+Sanded or Unsanded Grout?

 These days, most cement-based grouts are polymer-modified (or "polyblend").
-This means the mix contains various latex admixtures for better adhesion, workability, stain-resistance and other characteristics.
+This means the mix contains various latex admixtures for better adhesion, workability, stain-resistance, and other positive characteristics.
 Cement-based grouts are the easiest to clean up and also the cheapest option for ceramic tile grout.

 Urethane grout is fairly new to the general marketplace and offers some appealing advantages.
-For some, the nicest feature is that it's premixed; you scoop it right out of the bucket and onto to the tile.
-Made with polyurethane resins and polymers (not cement), urethane grout has great adhesive properties, is more flexible than cement-based grout and doesn't need to be sealed.
+For some, the nicest feature is that it's premixed; you scoop it right out of the bucket and onto the tile.
+Made with polyurethane resins and polymers (not cement), urethane grout has great adhesive properties, is more flexible than cement-based grout, and doesn't need to be sealed.
 Sanded versions (the only type currently available) can be used on joints as narrow as 1/16".

 Epoxy grout is an industrial-strength blend made with two synthetic liquids mixed together, just like epoxy glue, with or without sand added.
-It's adhesion is unmatched, it never needs to be sealed and it's highly resistant to staining and even chemical spills.
+Its adhesion is unmatched, it never needs to be sealed, and it's highly resistant to staining and even chemical spills.
 Used most often in commercial applications, epoxy grout is clearly the most durable choice for high-traffic areas of the house.

 Before You Grout Your Tile ...